fledge-iot/fledge/src/python/foglamp/storage/faq.rst

 .. _demo test scripts:

-…where can I find the test (demo) scripts?
+… where can I find the test (demo) scripts?
 ------------------------------------------
 There are some curl scripts that demonstrate the usage in FogLAMP/test/storage.